ldvsked/sql/README.md

 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register new orders from Denis and Irina on February 24, 2022, for the new menu item "Sicilian pizza."
+Please register new orders from Denis and Irina on February 24, 2022, for the new menu item "sicilian pizza."
 **Important notes**: this exercise may modify data.
 You can restore the original database schema from the Materials folder and replay the script from Exercises 07, 08, 09.